 The Ridgers made only one of seven free throws, while Farragut connected on eight of nine.
-Oak Ridge scored the first Farragut jumped out to a 10-0 four points of the second half, Continue on page 3

-PHOTO BY DAN ANDREWS

-Farragut's Kristen Freeman scores inside with three seconds remaining in the third period as the Lady Admirals sailed past Oak Ridge 57-17.

-enjoy every season in comfort
+Oak Ridge scored the first Farragut jumped out to a 10-0 four points of the second half, first period lead over an athletic but McCoy put in a rebound and Continue on page 3 PHOTO BY DAN ANDREWS Farragut's Kristen Freeman scores inside with three seconds remaining in the third period as the Lady Admirals sailed past Oak Ridge 57-17. enjoy every season in comfort